IT systems at MacKillop Catholic College are overseen by Mr Aaron Lang – email@example.com.

 - 3 years extended product care warranty, including battery

 - Do not purchase software.
-Microsoft Office and antivirus are provided by the College.
+Microsoft Office is provided by the College and Windows Defender comes installed with all Windows Operating Systems.

 Where can I buy the laptop?

 Parents may buy a laptop from any approved reseller.
-Harvey Norman and Territory Technology Solutions are willing to assist parents/guardians from MacKillop Catholic College.
-Harvey Norman will offer extra support only if parents complete the voucher (found in the Welcome Book) and take it to Harvey Norman.
+Edunet (See information sheet linked above) and Harvey Norman are willing to assist parents/guardians from MacKillop Catholic College.

 What about insurance coverage?
 Who is responsible for this?